jido/Arcadam/README.md

 can be replaced with spaces after the first line.
 The count of spaces has no importance.

-An indented list cannot start in the middle of an indented paragraph, there must be an empty line in-between.
 The list markers can be repeated to indicate the level, just like [headings](#headings).